shikeyou/MovieTrailerWebsite/README.md

+# Movie Trailer Website

+---

 ## Introduction

-This is project 1 for Udacity's Full Stack Web Developer Nanodegree.
+This is Project 1 for Udacity's Full Stack Web Developer Nanodegree.

 Main objective of this project:

 * Dynamically create a movie trailer website using Python